Health-RI/mapping_game/README.md

 # mapping_game
 Educational simple game to train metadata mapping, in the context of Health-RI.
-This version of the game was used in the Health-RI FAIR Data Stewards Basics Course 2024.
+This version of the game was used in the Health-RI FAIR Data Stewards Basics Course 2025.

 # Game play
--divide people into groups (competition element may be who finishes first and who has the best mapping)
+- divide people into groups (competition element may be who finishes first and who has the best mapping)
 - each group receives a print of the Health-RI metadata schema and a print of an example metadata set for a dataset.
--explain the game objective
+- explain the game objective
-	-match the metadata elements from the dataset to the model/schema -distribute cards to the groups
+	- match the metadata elements from the dataset to the model/schema
+- distribute cards to the groups
--explain that there are different types of cards -explain what types are there
+- explain that there are different types of cards

--rules
+- explain what types are there

+- rules
-	-no computers allowed
+	- no computers allowed

--Game steps
+- Game steps
 	-analyse the metadata cards (attributes)
 	-analyse the dataset elements (fields)
 	-analyse the value cards
-	-analyse joker/"missing" cards
+	-analyse "Missing" cards
-	-create a mapping of your dataset's metadata elements according to HRI metadata schema -use "missing" cards where necessary (to be modelled and to be collected)
+	-create a mapping of your dataset's metadata elements according to HRI metadata schema -use "Missing" cards where necessary (to be modelled and to be collected)

 Problems
-	-there are more elements in the dataset than in the model -there are more elements in the model than in the dataset
+	- there are more elements in the dataset than in the model
+	- there are more elements in the model than in the dataset

 Solution
-	-correct dataset, metadata schema and values matching -correct use of joker cards
+	- correct dataset, metadata schema and values matching
+	- correct use of "Missing" cards

 # Message of the game
 	- sometimes you don't have all the elements of the model (they become elements for you to collect)